jackcary/pandemicpregnancy.com/content/_index.md

 There is not yet substantial evidence of COVID-19 transmission in utero, but a [newborn has tested positive for elevated antibodies to SARS-CoV-2](https://jamanetwork.com/journals/jama/fullarticle/2763853) shortly after birth.

-<p class="m-5"></p>

 ### Should I consider a home birth instead of a hospital birth?

 <p class="m-3"></p>

 The American College of Obstetricians and Gynecologists believes that [hospitals and accredited birth centers are the safest settings for birth](https://www.acog.org/clinical/clinical-guidance/committee-opinion/articles/2017/04/planned-home-birth).
 Contact your healthcare provider before making any changes to your birth plan.

-<p class="m-5"></p>

 ### Can the virus be passed to my baby after delivery?

 <p class="m-3"></p>

 Yes.
 The virus can spread to newborns in the same way it spreads in adults--through droplets in the air and on surfaces.

-<p class="m-5"></p>

 ### Has COVID-19 been detected in breastmilk?

 <p class="m-3"></p>

 Not yet.
 According to one study of COVID-19 infection in nine pregnant women, [amniotic fluid, cord blood, neonatal throat swab, and breastmilk samples from six patients were tested for SARS-CoV-2, and all samples tested negative for the virus](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30360-3/fulltext).

-<p class="m-5"></p>

 ### Will my spouse/partner/family be allowed in the delivery room?